What is The Acquisitions Institute?

 - Innovative vendor-librarian relationships and/or partnerships

-- Data curation, including Big Data, and management and other new roles for subject and technical services librarians
+- Data curation and other new roles for subject and technical services librarians

 COVID-19 Policy